Frobenius Amplitude, Ultraproducts, and Vanishing on Singular Spaces: Frobenius split complexes

 Suppose for the moment that $X$ is a scheme in characteristic $p>0$ or an ultra-fibre, so that $X$ possesses a Frobenius morphism $Fr$.
 Let $(\cC^\dt, F)$ be a bounded filtered complex of sheaves on $X$ with a finite filtration.
-By a {\em Frobenius} or {\em $F$-splitting}, we mean a diagram of quasi-isomorphisms
+By a {\em Frobenius splitting } of the complex, we mean a diagram of quasi-isomorphisms

 or equivalently a representative for an isomorphism